kurdi1mans/Workflow-Engine-Requirements/06 - Transformations and Logic/Transformations and Logic Requirements.md

 - One primary mechanism to build the data transformation capability is the Deltified Transformation logic
 	- This means that any calculations that uses data from the source must not be fully recomputed if there is a way to shortcut the calculation using some delta-logic.
 		- example, calculating the average salary for all employees might require summing all salaries then dividing by the count
-			- Alternatively, the total and count might be stored permenantly and updated everytime a change happen to employee salaries to generate the new average based on the below formulas:
+			- Alternatively, the total and count might be stored permanently and updated everytime a change happen to employee salaries to generate the new average based on the below formulas:
 				- New Total = Old Total +/- Change
 				- New Count = Old Count +/- Change
 		- This concept of logic deltification requires further study to determine its feasibility.